humanwhocodes/humanwhocodes.com/src/pages/_posts/2007-12-18-internet-explorer-8-user-agent.md

 `Mozilla/4.0 (compatible; MSIE 8.0; Windows NT 5.2; WOW64)`

 For those of the non-user-agent-string-understanding tribe, it basically indicates Internet Explorer 8.0 (MSIE 8.0) running on Windows 2003 (Windows NT 5.2) 64-bit in 32-bit compatibility mode (WOW64).
-I don&#8217;t know that this indicates anything other than IE8 must be on the way if it&#8217;s already being spoofed in a Microsoft tool (insert joke here).
+I don't know that this indicates anything other than IE8 must be on the way if it's already being spoofed in a Microsoft tool (insert joke here).